Asus Mobile PhoneAsus ZenFone 2

 Yeah, I perfectly understand you.
 Good luck with fixing it, and I adore using it.
 Take care!

 I am using a 551ml, and one of the microphones makes a lot of noise when activated, as per the test process(BoardMic test).
-Would that be the one on the small pc board with the micro-USB or the other one on the motherboard?
+Would that be the one on the small PCB with the micro-USB port or the other one on the motherboard?
 BoardMic2 is fine(the one used for speakerphone mode).